AndreasHGK/mithril-shell/README.md

 #### Stylix integration

-If your system is already configured using the stylix home-manager module, the bar will automatically use those colors.
+If your system is already configured using the stylix home-manager module the bar will automatically use those colors.
 You can disable this behaviour like so.